 Tube feeding at home

-You might need to go on using these methods of feeding after you leave hospital.
-This may seem scary at first, but people usually get the hang of it quickly.
-So try not to worry too much about it.
+You might need to go on using these methods of feeding after you leave the hospital.
+This may feel frightening at first, but most people get used to it.
+Try not to worry about it.
+You will have support.

-You will have regular follow up appointments to check on how you are getting on.
+You will also have regular follow up appointments to check on how you are getting on.